 Energy-Efficiency of Window Heat Pumps

 Window heat pumps are some of the most efficient appliances around.
 This is because the wastage from their heating or cooling is minimal.
-They can be used to individually control the climate of small compact room spaces, as opposed to ducted heat pumps.
+They can be used to individually control the climate of small compact room spaces individually, as opposed to ducted heat pumps.

-Heating efficiency for window heat pumps is measured using a Heating Seasonal Performance Factor (HSPF).
+Heating efficiency for window unit heat pump is measured using a Heating Seasonal Performance Factor (HSPF).
 An HSPF of 9 or higher is considered efficient, and heat pumps with this HSPF are an excellent option to go for.

-Moreover, keep a lookout for Energy Star certified window air conditioners/heat pumps.
-They are accredited by the United States Environmental Protection Agency to be energy efficient and are manufactured to a higher quality standard.
+Moreover, keep an eye out for ENERGY STAR certified window heating and cooling units.
+They are accredited by the United States Environmental Protection Agency as energy efficient and use 10% less energy than comparable models.

 Make Your Window Heat Pump Smart

-You can also opt for smart heat pumps for enhanced efficiency.
-You can make a conventional window air conditioner smart using a window AC or heat pump thermostat!
-This nifty Cielo Breez device costs around $100 or lower and equips any window unit with features such as global control using your phone, geofencing, Comfy Mode, scheduling, and more.
+You can also opt for smart heating for enhanced efficiency.
+You can make a conventional window air conditioner smart using window AC thermostats such as Cielo Breez.
+These devices can equip any window unit with features such as global control using your phone, geofencing, Comfy Mode, scheduling, and more.
 Utilizing smart features, you can keep track of your window heat pump’s usage and allow automation to provide the most efficient heating or cooling.
-Moreover, you can connect your window air conditioner with heat to your smart home hub for effortless climate control in your home.
+Moreover, you can connect your window air conditioner with your smart home hub for effortless climate control in your home.

 How Much Noise Do Window Heat Pumps Make?

-Window heat pumps are one of the quietest air conditioning appliances around.
-While routine office conversations are about 60 dB, window heat pumps work at a silent 65 dB or thereabouts, ensuring that you get a good night’s sleep in complete silence while your heat pump is operational.
+Window unit heat pumps are one of the quietest air conditioning appliances around.
+Most heat pump window units operate between 50-60 dB, ensuring you get a good night’s sleep in complete silence.

-The noise level minimizes with energy star-certified units.
-These heat pumps use advanced materials, better technology, and superior noise cancellation technology.
+The noise level is further minimized in ENERGY STAR certified units.
+These heat pumps use advanced materials, better technology, and superior noise-cancellation technology.

 How Much Do Window Heat Pumps Cost?

-Prices for introductory or basic models of window heat pumps start from around $500.
-The prices climb up to over $1,000, though, if you add more features.
-Depending on the size and functionality, the cost can further increase.
-High SEER and functions such as WiFi compatibility or modern designs can make the price higher.
+Prices for introductory or basic models of heat pump window units start from around $500.
+Depending on the size and functionality, the cost can go up to $800.
+High SEER and functions such as Wi-Fi compatibility or modern designs can increase the price.

 Advantages and Disadvantages of Window Heat Pumps